 Director Franz enthuses, “By special permission of Neil Simon we are performing the recent Roundabout version of the show.
 It’s more streamlined than the original with more laughs in the script and more punch in the music.
 Accordingly, we have a great line up of talent collaborating, including: Scott DeTurk as Musical Director, and Kate Leland and Devin Sullivan choreographing.
 Not to mention over 60 amazing MSA students in the cast crew and orchestra.”

 In LITTLE ME, Neil Simon plays with the burlesque/vaudeville style of comedy.
 Junior theatre student, Kylie Hoye, reports, “What makes this show so entertaining is that both the playwright and the lyricist have the same spot-on sense of humor.
 The only downside to being in this production, is not being a member of the audience!”
 Senior, Lara Garay adds,” I couldn’t have asked for a better experience.”

-This is an ENCORE performance of LITTLE ME and opens at 5 p.m.
-Wednesday, November 14, in the Performing Arts Center at the Marin School of the Arts, 625 Arthur St., Novato.
+LITTLE ME opens at 7 p.m.
+Friday, November 9, in the Performing Arts Center at the Marin School of the Arts, 625 Arthur St., Novato.
+Shows continue at 7 p.m.
+Fridays and Saturdays, November 10, 16 and 17, with 2 p.m. matinees on Saturdays and Sundays, November 10, 11, 17 and 18.
 A limited number of tickets will be available at the door, but frequently these performances sell out, so it is suggested that tickets be purchased online at www.brownpapertickets.com or by calling (800) 838-3006.
 Admission is $8 for students and seniors, $20 reserved, or $15 general seating.